benur75/msxpico/README.md

 The MSX Pico cartridge features:

-- A 3D printed cartridge case in black.
-Other colors can be requested.
+- A 3D printed cartridge case in available colors.
 - Latest version has a PCB with gold plated contacts.
-- Built in menu (80 columns) with direct file access and very fast response.
+- Built in menu with direct file access and very fast response.
 - Built in ready to use well known ROMs.
 - Built in Nextor to use micro SD card in MSXDOS2.
 When Nextor is used, 224 kByte extra RAM, SCC+ and Basic Kun plus is available as well
 - Stereo high quality audio DAC with 3.5mm output.